aydinu1/UA-fem/README.md

 There is an example transformer model in the directory which can be tested by running "run_Transformer.py".

-Copyright Ugur Aydin 2018-2020 unless otherwise stated.
+All copyright Ugur Aydin 2018-2020 unless otherwise stated.